nilsleinonen/Diplomarbeit_IBZ_Chatbot/README.md

-# Diplomarbeit_IBZ_Chatbot

-Diplomarbeit mit dem Thema: Chatbot, welcher Fragen zu einer Serie beantworten kann.

-Tech Stack:
+Diploma thesis on the topic: Chatbot, which can answer questions about a series.

-Frontend: Flutter, Backend: ASP.NET, Datenbank: Neo4j
+Tech Stack: Frontend: Flutter, Backend: ASP.NET, Database: Neo4j